ryan-kp-miller/The-Drink-Almanac-API/go_api/README.md

   - [x] Create new favorites
     - [x] Add validation logic inside the favorite service to verify that a favorite doesn't exist before creating a new one
   - [x] Delete a favorite using the favorite's id
+  - [x] Fix create favorite post method to actually check if drink or user ids are empty
   - [ ] Add new method to find a favorite by user and drink ids and update the favorite service to use that instead of getting all favorites and then filtering
   - [ ] Add method to delete user and also delete any favorites associated with that user
   - [ ] User authentication